wiseneuron/files-maven-plugin/README.md

 This will clone the remote Git repository, build files-maven-plugin and install it into your local Maven repository.

 ## Developing
 The code formatting follows loosely the Google Java style guide found here on GitHub.

 #### Why files-maven-plugin?
 I searched for a Maven plugin which was able to copy some directories and I could not simply find one.
+Possible solutions were the use of the Maven Antrun Plugin, Ant or Gradle but none of them made me happy because I don't want to change the build automation tool or integrate a second one me into my Maven projects so I decided to start writing this plugin.

 #### Why AssertJ?
 I find its assertions more readable in comparison to JUnit and Hamcrest and the fluent assertions are more IDE